 “At garage sales it’s pretty rare that I find anything worthwhile, but it never hurts to ask if they have any old shirts.
 I feel like most times people at garage sales don’t think old, used shirts are worth anything, which is why so many of them ended up as wiping rags in the garage.
 So a lot of times they won’t even bother digging them out to put out for sale at that rate.
 But if you ask, you might get them to go root around and every so often they’ll come up with some.
 You really never know.”

 – Mark from Time Travel Tees

-Estate sales are typically advertised in newspapers and there’s usually local estate sale-specific websites – so use Google.
+Estate sales are typically advertised in newspapers and there are usually local estate sale-specific websites – so use Google.
 You can start here.
 Check them all, map out a route and make a fun day of it.
 Use your instincts to figure out where to begin.
-Keep in mind that antique dealers can be aggressive and will aim to arrive early to get first-crack at the goodies.
+Keep in mind that antique dealers can be aggressive and will aim to arrive early to get first crack at the goodies.

 The best way to make these sources worth your while is to seek more than just vintage clothing.
 Buy any vintage collectible you can scoop up for a deal.
 You’ll have less competition for clothing at these locations because most customers are typically looking for antiques.
 The bad news is that people generally donate old clothing so you’re mostly presented with modern-day garb.